Create your AI that knows when to say "I don't know." Try it on your data →

 1. Gather Your Visual Documentation

-Collect all technical diagrams, flowcharts, and schematics.
+Collect all technical diagrams, flowcharts, schematics, and engineering drawings.
 Pull from engineering docs, training materials, and support guides.
 Any image under 2048×2048 pixels works immediately.

 2. Create Your CustomGPT.ai Agent

 Sign up for CustomGPT.ai.
 Name your agent.
 Choose your knowledge domain.
-The whole setup takes under 5 minutes.
+The setup is designed to be quick for teams that already have their source files ready.

 3. Upload Your Diagrams